1. Travel the world

-If traveling features high up on your ‘things to do on a gap year in 2020’ bucket list, then learning a new language should be up there too.
+If traveling features high up on your ‘things to do on a gap year’ bucket list, then learning a new language should be up there too.
 The ability to speak a little Español at a bus station in Peru, or a few words of Français at a local market in Senegal will help you no end.
-It also adds a bit of spice to your growing resume.
+It also adds a bit of spice to your growing CV.

 Learning a major international language such as Mandarin and Spanish will be of huge benefit to those thinking of entering the business world.
 For more information, take a look at the language courses we offer.

-5. Boost your resume with an internship abroad
+5. Boost your CV with an internship abroad

-For college hopefuls and those looking to improve their job prospects in 2020, a gap year program could be the perfect time to get practical work experience.
+For college hopefuls and those looking to improve their job prospects in 2020 or 2021, a gap year programme could be the perfect time to get practical work experience.
 From a fashion internship in London to shadowing a doctor in a Nepalese hospital, work experience will help you stand out from the crowd.

-There is no good or bad way to spend your gap year in 2020, but bear in mind that future employers are likely to question how you spent your time.
+There is no good or bad way to spend your gap year in 2020 or 2021, but bear in mind that future employers are likely to question how you spent your time.
 Voluntary work, knowledge of a second language, travel, and work experience are all valuable additions to a resume.

 If you’d like to combine travel with volunteer work or internship experience, then take a look at Gap Year Projects abroad.
 And if you want to combine all three, then our all-inclusive Global Gap Year program is for you.
-We’ll make sure you get the best of everything in 2020.
+We’ll make sure you get the best of everything.